uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ```

 ## Cadence Default Persistence Monitoring
-Cadence default persistence is for the core data models.
-But can also be used for basic visibility if configured.
+The following monotors should be set up for Cadence persistence.

 ### Persistence Availability
-* The availability of Cadence server using database
+* The availability of the primary database for your Cadence server
 * Monitor required: Below 95% > 5min then alert, below 99% triggers a slack warning
 * When fired, check if it’s due to some persistence issue.
 If so then investigate the database(may need to scale up) [Mostly]